 When will Super Mario 3D All-Stars be discontinued?

 Super Mario 3D All-Stars is a limited time release, with a set availability of six months.
 That means that Nintendo will no longer be supplying new copies of the game from March 31 (this goes for digital sales as well).
 You’ll still be able to buy the game off the shelf at your retailer of choice, but once those stores are sold out, the game is gone for good.

 It’s a shame this is such a limited release, because Super Mario 64, Sunshine and Galaxy are all great games.
 You can probably pick up a second hand copy of the game later on, but there’s a good chance that scalpers will try to price gouge you.

 Super Mario 3D All-Stars retails for $79.95, but you can save yourself some money depending on where you choose to buy it.
-You’ll find the cheapest copy of 3D All-Stars at Amazon, who are offering it for $62.
-After that, The Gamesmen have it for $68 while Mighty Ape and JB Hi-Fi are selling it for $69.
+You’ll find the cheapest copy of 3D All-Stars at Kogan for $62.
+After that, Amazon and Catch are both offering it for $63, while JB Hi-Fi has it for $64.